Antioch Brackish Water Desal Project

 Project Cost and Financing

-The total capital cost of the Project is approximately $63 million which will be financed through a variety of sources.
-Potential sources include the EPA Water Infrastructure Finance and Innovation Act (WIFIA) loan, the Department of Water Resources Proposition 1 Desalination Grant, a State Revolving Fund loan, and the City of Antioch’s Capital Improvement Budget.
+The total capital cost of the Project is approximately $110 million which will be financed through a variety of sources.
+Potential sources include the Department of Water Resources Proposition 1 Desalination Grant, a State Revolving Fund loan, and the City of Antioch’s Water Enterprise Fund.

 April 12, 2016